mushcatshiro/CS-basics/Software Engineering/aws/database.md

 - document type: list, map
 - set type: string set, number set, binary set

-> it is great for rapidly evolving schemas
+> it is great for rapidly/ever evolving schemas

 The primary key is made of a partition key and sort key (optional).